Close Icon

-Rent
+Rent and charges

 The rent you pay goes towards managing and maintaining homes, as well as investing in our communities.
 Your rent is due in advance.
 If you are having problems paying your rent, we are here to help.